caongochoangvan/FashionShopApp/README.md

 # FashionShopApp
-Fashion Shop App :computer: is an e-commercial website project developed by :girl: me (academic purpose).
-The backend is written by Flask (Python) and the frontend used bootstrap.
-Moreover, there are also some A.I techniques :robot: that make the project unique 👍 .
-This project is a suitable tutorial :book: for self-taught beginner :smile: .
-Please give me 1 :star: if you find it useful :100:
+Fashion Shop App is an e-commercial website project that I developed :girl:.
+The backend is written by Flask (Python) and the frontend uses bootstrap.
+In addition to an easy-to-use and robust web interface, I also integrated some AI technologies :robot: to make the project unique.
+For example, there is a recommendation system to provide useful feedback on what a user might potentially want to buy, based on their previous choices.
+A chatbot is also used to provide a sense of personalized shopping and seamless service.
+I plan to implement even more interesting features as future work.
+Please give me :star: if you find it useful.
 # Demo
 <b>Link demo</b>: Coming soon.
 <br/>